-- 1. A refrigerator and microwave, and toaster oven are available in Suite 28. - 2.
-A treasure chest is provided for your use. - 3.
+- 1. A refrigerator, microwave, and toaster oven are available for your use.
+Please keep them neat.
+If you make a mess, clean it up. - 2.
+A treasure chest is provided for your use and located by the door. - 3.
 Books are available as a resource and may be signed out overnight.
-Blackboard shells are also being populated with many diagnostic manuals and worksheets - 4.
-Arts and craft supplies are available for your use as is a laminator.
-Please consult a Graduate Assistant for a tutorial on its use. - 5.
-Six I-Pads with appropriate applications are available for clinic use.
-I-Pads must be signed out.
-A student ID must be left until the I-Pad is returned.
+Fees will be incurred for books that are not returned in a timely fashion. - 4.
+Arts and craft supplies are available for your use.
+Please make it a priority to clean up any mess made during therapy. - 5.
+A laminator is available for use.
+Please consult a Graduate Assistant for a tutorial on its use.